 - Supporting green initiatives – Such as tree planting.

-Now let’s take a closer look at each one.
+Now, let’s take a closer look at these green hosts.

 Best overall green hosting provider

 - Renewable energy match

 Paid Plans: $2.95 - $109.95 / month